GmoncayoCodes/ActivityPointLocationGenerator/README.md

-# Welcome to Activity Point Location (APL) Project
+# Welcome to Activity Point Location (AnLoCOV) Project

 GPS data collection using mobile devices is of particular interest.
 This data provides detailed information on people's daily movements due to devices' ubiquity and daily use.